 Competent Persons are Designated by the Employer

 To be a competent person, you just need to be designated by the employer.
 They have the authority to decide if your training and experience qualify you as a competent person in the workplace.
-Competent persons must need the two main criteria:
+Competent persons must meet the two main criteria:

 - Identify Hazards - Competent persons must have the understanding and experience in the workplace to identify hazards.
 A person who is new to the job is not likely to meet this criteria.

 - Authority to Correct Hazards - Competent persons must be able to immediately correct hazards in the workplace.
 They should be granted specific authority by the employer.

 It is a Good Idea to Document Competent Persons

 While not always required, it is good practice to document which employees have been designated competent persons for the relevant subject and work area.
 If OSHA visits or has to investigate, you can produce documentation that proves the employees had been evaluated and designated as a competent person.